openhab/openhab-addons/bundles/org.openhab.persistence.rrd4j/README.md

 Once the leftmost box is full, the service starts filling the next box to the right; and so on.
 Once the rightmost box in the drawer is full, the leftmost box is emptied, the content of all boxes is moved one box to the left, and new content is added to the rightmost box.

-An example is shown below.
-Whereby the values indicated in the example may vary as chosen by the user..

-- Samples are taken at intervals of `60` seconds
-- They are consolidated by the `AVERAGE` function, over `10` samples, into boxes i.e. a box covers `10 X 60` seconds
-- The full archive contains `250` boxes i.e. the archive/drawer covers `60 X 10 X 250` seconds

-## Configuration

-Two things must be done in order for an Item to get persisted:

-1. it must have a persistence strategy defined in the `rrd4j.persist` file.
-2. it must have a `datasource` defined as follows..

 ## Datasources

-The database comprises at least one datasource.
-The rrd4j service automatically creates one internal _**default**_ datasource for you.
-Other datasources **may** be configured in addition, in the `services/rrd4j.cfg` file.
+For every persisted Item, a separate database file is created in the `userdata/persistence/rrd4j` folder.
+These database files are called datasources, which contain the archives of different granularities.

 By default, if `services/rrd4j.cfg` does not exist, or if an Item is not explicitly listed in a `<dsName>.items` property value in it, then the respective Item will be persisted according to the [default datasource settings](#default-datasource).

+Other datasources **may** be configured in addition.
+This is done in a `services/rrd4j.cfg` configuration file.

-By constrast if an Item **is** explicitly listed in a `<dsName>.items` property value, then it will be persisted according to those respective datasource settings.
+If an Item **is** explicitly listed in a `<dsName>.items` property value, then it is persisted according to those respective datasource settings.

-Each datasource is defined by three property values (`def`, `archives`, `items`).
-Whereby each `archives` property can comprise settings for one or more archives.
+Each datasource is defined by three property values (`def`, `archives`, `items`), where each `archives` property can comprise settings for one or more archives.

 The various datasource property values are explained in the table below.